ennono/kleingarten/readme.txt

 == Changelog ==

 = 1.1.8 =
-* UNDER DEVELOPMENT!
-DON'T USE IN PRODUCTIVE ENVIRONMENT!
-*
 * Now it is possible to reactivate tokens that have been deactivated before.
 * Added a link to logo.
 * Register form antispam function now prints a note, if challenge and response are not configured.